MGFPKU/MGF_dataset_shiny/README.md

 ## 📁 Data Source

-The dataset is hosted in a _private_ public GitHub repository along with our scraping scripts.
+The dataset is hosted in a _private_ GitHub repository along with our scraping scripts.
 We apologize for the inconvenience.
 But the dataset provided through the app is updated in real-time and contains most information available on the original source.

 ---